CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/post/post_process_pcluster.md

 Note, the following script was used to modify the base post processing scripts (set up for the Bench_2016_12SE1 case to the CONUS domain.

-If you used the CMAQ Benchmark Option 1, with the pre-loaded software, then these scripts have already been modified.

 Run the following scripts